 Publication of Financial Results

-Quarterly, half-yearly and annual financial results of the Company are published in leading English and Kannada newspapers, viz., Business Standard and Sanjevani.
-These results are also displayed on the websites of the Company and BSE Limited.
+The quarterly/half-yearly/annual financial results of the Company are published in Business Standard (English Daily) and Sanjevani (Kannada Daily).
+The financial results are placed on the Company's website at www.adckcl.com.

 Website